This service will provide women with support around domestic abuse such as:

 - Housing Support

-Timing: Appointments will be available on Mondays on a pre-booked basis.
+Timing: Telephone Service will be available on Wednesdays between 10-12pm and Face to Face Appointments will be available on Thursdays on a pre-booked basis.

 GREEN LANE MASJID: TACKLING IMPORTANT AND PREVALENT ISSUES WITHIN OUR COMMUNITIES TO HELP US BUILD A STRONGER UMMAH STEP BY STEP.

 At Green Lane Masjid Community Centre (GLMCC) we are committed to supporting victims of domestic abuse through our services.

 The domestic abuse service at GLMCC provides the following support: